Gate City Bank

 Gate City Bank is a mutual bank headquartered in Fargo, North Dakota, with 45 branches across 23 communities in North Dakota and central Minnesota.
-Founded in 1923, the bank manages assets of $3.8 billion and has more than 770 employees.
-Gate City Bank is a member of the Federal Deposit Insurance Corporation (FDIC) and an equal housing lender.

 History and leadership

 Gate City Bank was founded on July 2, 1923, by William Gillespie and seven others as Gate City Building & Loan Association.
 The name was inspired by the "Gateway to the West" nickname the railroad gave Fargo in 1872.
-Their goal was to help working-class families own homes.
 As a mutual bank, Gate City Bank is owned by its customers, sometimes called members.